HVR88/Monochrome-Gaming-Logos/README.md

 - Open a new issue and post a link to the file(s)
 - Fork the repo and add your design(s) to the submissions folder, then issue a pull request.

 Please don't submit any bitmap files - PNGs will be generated from the vector files.
-If you need to submit multi-color vectors, I can take care of the monochrome interpretation when I have time.
+If you need to submit multi-color vectors, I can create a monochrome version.

 ### Specifications